-Protected Reference LGS 34
+Protected Reference LGS 34 LGS 34

 Name Saddler Ave.

-Location Post Code ST15 8XP
+Post Code ST15 8XP

-LOCATION OS Grid Ref SJ 917 330
+Location OS Grid Ref SJ 917 330

 Type of protection Local Green Space

+NDDE Dava 77 Critoria -
-Not with an extant planning permission within which the Local Green Space could not be accommodated.

-Planning history: -16/34057/OUT 10 houses; refused 27 Jul 2016,
+- Not with an extant planning permission within which the Local Green Space could not be accommodated.
+Planning history: -16/24057/OUT 10 houses; refused 27 Jul 2016, 17/25759/OUT refused 16 Nov 2017 - Not allocated for development in the relevant Neighbourhood Plan/Local Plan.

-17/25759/OUT 20 Awaiting Decision Notice

-- Not allocated for development in the relevant Neighbourhood Plan/Local Plan.
 (Outside Settlement Boundary) - Additionally, the site meets the following criteria.
 It holds particular local significance because of its tranquillity, recreational value and wildlife.